kdanieladams/olorin-mgmt/README.md

 ### Installation

 1. We start by editing your `composer.json` file.
-Include the privately managed VCS server in your list of repositories:
+Include the repo in your list of repositories:

     ```javascript
     "repositories": [